Author: Elif Shafak

 ‘Just like the 3 atoms join to form water, three characters connect across borders of time and place and together they make history…’

 Loosely based on the life of an Assyriologist called George Smith.
 Arthur really is the oxygen of this story.
 The odds are stacked against him from the start.
 Born into poverty and surviving the cruelty that comes along with it, he manages to change the course of the future; and impact the ideologies of society with his talent, curiosity and dedication.
-In translating the cunieform tablet that predates the bible, he opens up a huge debate.
+In translating a cuneiform tablet (an excerpt from The Epic of Gilgamesh) a poem that predates the bible, his work launches a huge debate.
 Arthur’s character pulled me into the story and kept me completely invested.
 His vulnerability and resilience captured my heart.

 ‘For every displaced person understands that uncertainty is not tangential to human existence but the very essence of it.’

-All the characters in the novel add texture and nuance.
-There are no shortage of themes and ideas being brought to the forefront.
+All the characters in the novel add texture and nuance, there is no shortage of themes and ideas brought to the forefront.
 It is an attentive and highly informative piece of literature.
-The importance of water as a healer and life source that needs to be protected, aquatic memory and how it connects us; both scientifically and spiritually.
-The narrative weaves in the effects of displacement, hidden rivers, sisterhood, fundamentalist cruelty, ancient civilisations, and the colonisation and ownership of history.
+The importance of water as a healer and life source that needs to be protected, aquatic memory and how it connects us - both scientifically and spiritually is integral.
+The narrative weaves in the effects of displacement, hidden rivers, sisterhood, fundamentalist cruelty, ancient civilisations, and the colonisation and rightful ownership of history.

 ‘The superiority of the West had to be established not only via warfare but also via science, art and literature.’

-The Epic of Gilgamesh, the oldest known written poem that Arthur is working on, and the stories from Narin’s Grandmother (Besma) represent the resilience and longevity of words.
-The importance of oral and written storytelling, its effect on collective memory and its responsibility to both expose and preserve culture and history, instead of glossing over global inequality and injustice.
+The Epic of Gilgamesh, (the oldest known written poem), and the stories from Narin’s Grandmother (Besma) represent the resilience and longevity of words and stories.
+Elif reveals the importance of oral and written storytelling, its effect on collective memory and its responsibility to both expose and preserve culture and history, as opposed to glossing over global inequality and injustice.
 It is something that needs to be protected.

 ‘Water is the consummate immigrant., trapped in transit, never able to settle.’

-The story is slow/medium-paced, allowing you to sink into the rich world Shafak creates.
+The story is slow/medium-paced, allowing you to sink into the rich, visceral world Shafak creates.

 Intriguing, informative and hopeful storytelling that engages, enthrals and educates.
-Literature such as this, works to remove the ‘us vs them’ mentality.
-It asks us to go within, which can be a humbling experience in which we are less certain of our own truths and therefor open to understanding more.
+Literature such as this works to remove the ‘us vs them’ mentality.
+It asks us to go within and seek the humbling experience, in which we are less certain of our own 'truths' and therefore open to understanding more.

 ‘It takes a fierce fight inside to remain peaceful on the outside.’

-There is much to learn from this novel.
 An extraordinary concept that has been extensively researched and presented in a narrative that flows effortlessly, like a body of water.
-It will inspire further reading and much consideration.
-Arguably it is Shafak’s most important work yet, ‘There are Rivers in the Sky’ will be read and studied for many years to come.
+There is much to learn and it is likely inspire further reading and much consideration.
+Arguably, it is Shafak’s most important work yet.
+‘There are Rivers in the Sky’ will be read and studied for many years to come.
 I predict the impact of the story will be vast, starting conversations that are urgent and necessary.

-I am a huge fan of Elif Shafak’s work and highly recommend this book to any literature, historical fiction or magical realism fans, ‘Especially for those…endowed with a restless heart.’
+I am a huge fan of Elif Shafak’s work and highly recommend this book to any literature, historical fiction or magical realism readers, ‘Especially for those…endowed with a restless heart.’

 To purchase this book from your local bookseller - Click Here